Koopman Regularization and Independent Koopman Eigenfunction Approximation: Conclusions

 \section{Conclusions}

-The inherent geometry of a dynamical system is crucial information to restore samples and vector fields.
-This work shows a way to recover this geometry to restore, generalize, and find a concise representation of vector field samples.
-The geometry is recovered straightforwardly from the Koopman eigenfunctions and the functionally independent of the minimal set.
-Thus, this representation seems to be the most concise but accurate one can derive from Koopman eigenfunctions space.
+The inherent geometry of a dynamical system is crucial information to restore the vector fields.
+This work leverages this geometry to restore, generalize, and find a concise representation of vector field samples.
+The geometry is recovered straightforwardly from the finite dimensionality of the Koopman eigenfunction space.
+Thus, this representation seems to be more concise and yet more accurate than the cutting-edge algorithms.